Davide Brivio (motorsport): Suzuki

 In 2013, Brivio joined Suzuki MotoGP as testing team manager ahead of their re-entry to the MotoGP class.
 When in 2014 the manufacturer officially announced their participation in the series starting from 2015, Brivio was named to be team manager of the revamped efforts.
 Brivio placed a focus on signing younger promising riders from lower classes in order to develop them to fit with the Suzuki team and bike.
 After a solid first season in 2015 with consistent points finishes for both riders, Brivio and Suzuki experienced their first successes in the class in 2016 with sophomore rider Maverick Viñales taking a podium in the 5th round in France and a win in Great Britain, followed by two more podiums to close out the year.
 With this success, the team however lost their development concessions, leading to a difficult 2017 with only sporadic points finishes and subsequently regaining their concessions.

 A return in form in 2018 saw the team achieve 9 podiums that year, and in 2019 Álex Rins took two wins in America and Great Britain.

-In 2020, Brivio's efforts came to fruition, with the team taking 2 wins and 11 podiums en route to the teams' championship and a riders' championship for Joan Mir, the first for Suzuki since 2000 with Kenny Roberts Jr.

-In January 2021, Suzuki and Brivio announced that he would be leaving the Suzuki team and MotoGP as whole.
+In 2020, Brivio's efforts came to fruition, with the team taking 2 wins and 11 podiums en route to the teams' championship and a riders' championship for Joan Mir, the first for Suzuki since 2000 with Kenny Roberts Jr. In January 2021, Suzuki and Brivio announced that he would be leaving the Suzuki team and MotoGP as whole.

 Formula One

 In January 2021, Brivio became the racing director of Alpine F1 Team.
+In early 2022, Brivio was moved out of the Formula One team to focus on Alpine's young driver programme and oversee potential forays into other motorsport categories as director of racing expansion projects.
+In December 2023, Alpine announced that he would be leaving the organization by the end of the year, sparking speculation of a return to MotoGP.

+Return to MotoGP

+Trackhouse Aprilia

+Brivio returned to the MotoGP paddock, joining Trackhouse Racing as team principal for its debut season in 2024.
+With Raúl Fernández's win at the 2025 Australian Grand Prix, Brivio became the first man to win races with three different manufacturers as team principal.